Why Are My Dog's Balls Peeling?

 If your dog's pair of red balls is mainly a result of psychological factors like boredom or fear, it's your responsibility to make a difference.
 More time spent walking or playing with your dog is one of the simplest ways to combat boredom.

-A dog's repetitious behaviours, such as licking its testicles, may be reduced if its body and mind were adequately exercised.
+A dog's repetitious behaviors, such as licking its testicles, may be reduced if its body and mind were adequately exercised.

 Determine the source of your dog's uneasiness if you see he is preoccupied with his balls rather than you.
 When you've done that, you may either take steps to remove your dog's stressors or work with him to overcome his anxiety.
 There is some work involved in each scenario.